As Sanctions Kill Iranians Stricken With COVID-19, Democratic Leaders Are Silent

 But Democratic leaders’ role has gone beyond tacit acceptance through inaction.
 In the summer of 2017, Democrats in both the House and the Senate overwhelmingly voted in favor of a bill bundling together sanctions against Iran, Russia and North Korea.
 Sen. Sanders was the only person who caucuses with the Democrats who issued a “no” vote.
 That legislation preceded Trump’s 2018 withdrawal from the Iran nuclear deal and paved the way for his far harsher sanctions.
 Notably, some of the signatories to the March 31 letter voted in favor of the 2017 sanctions, among them Rep. Barbara Lee (D-Calif.) and Sen. Warren.

 Keyvan Shafiei, a PhD student at Georgetown University who is originally from Iran, says the 2017 sanctions cost his father’s life.
-Shafiei told In These Times that his father passed away in southeastern Tehran in October 2017 because he was unable to obtain life-saving drugs as a result of summer 2017 sanctions.
+Shafiei told In These Times that his father passed away in southeastern Iran, in the province of Kerman, in October 2017 because he was unable to obtain life-saving drugs as a result of summer 2017 sanctions.
 At the hospital, says Shafiei, “I befriended a lot of other people who had family in ICU. they were going through the same ordeal.
 I interacted with so many ordinary working Iranians who had family in the ICU, and the hospitals could not get them those drugs.”

 Shafiei says the “indifferent complicity” of Democratic Party leaders “is even more glaring now, while a global pandemic claims innocent Iranian lives under a regime of brutal U.S. sanctions, and Democratic leaders, such as Nancy Pelosi and Chuck Schumer, refuse to heed the calls for a lifting of these cruel economic measures that have significantly worsened the outbreak of the coronavirus in Iran.”